-- (a) Any pupil who is required to take during the school day a medication prescribed by a licensed physician, advanced registered nurse practitioner, or licensed physician's assistance, shall be supervised in taking medication by the school nurse, who shall be responsible for administering the medication. - (b) If the school nurse is not available, the following option shall apply in implementing the above: The building principal or designee may assist students in taking required medications by making such medications available to the student as needed; and by observing the student as he/she takes or does not take his/her medication.
+- (a) Any pupil who is required to take during the school day a medication prescribed by a licensed physician, advanced registered nurse practitioner, or licensed physician's assistance, shall be supervised in taking medication by the school nurse, who shall be responsible for administering the medication. - (b) If the school nurse is not available, the following option shall apply in implementing the above:

+The building principal or designee may assist students in taking required medications by making such medications available to the student as needed; and by observing the student as he/she takes or does not take his/her medication.

-PHYSICIAN'S STATI EMENT
+PHYSICIAN'S STATE EMENT

-is taking

-(student's name) (medication/dosage/route)
+(student's name) is taking (man dian) tion/documents

 For(diagnosis) .
-Please administer at for

-(diagnosis) (time) (# of days)
+Please administer at (time) for (# of days)

 Additional Information

-Physician Name Physician Sigr nature
+Physician Name Physician Sign ature

 Address Phone

 Date

-PAR I hereby give my permission to have th or his/her designee assist the student v the above listed r nedication and/or the principal
+PAR I hereby give my permission to have the or his/her designee assist the student v the above listed r nedication and/or the principal

 Please list all other medications and/or medical conditions:

 Parent/Guardian Name

 Parent/Guardian Signature